Tips for Researching and Organizing Your Family History

-The most helpful hints are:
+The most helpful Ancestry hints are:

-WWI and WWII cards – These will give dates of service along with general information about the service member.
+- WWI and WWII cards – These will give dates of service along with general information about the service member.
 They also include the branch that they served in and sometimes even provide a physical description of the person (hair color, eye color, build, skin color, etc.).

-Births and Christenings Index - They will give you a baptism date and maybe a church but not much else.
+- Births and Christenings Index - They will give you a baptism date and maybe a church but not much else.

-US Public Records Index – pretty much just gives you the idea of the city and state where they were living in a particular year.
+- US Public Records Index – pretty much just gives you the idea of the city and state where they were living in a particular year.

-US Social Security Application and Claims Index – useless if you already looked at census records and other family tree information.
+- US Social Security Application and Claims Index – useless if you already looked at census records and other family tree information.

-Old Census Records – You’re forced to decipher old handwriting from scanned pages of these records.
+- Very old census records – You’re forced to decipher old handwriting from scanned pages of these records.
 You can get the names of the members of each family from another family tree better than you can interpret these dead sea scrolls.

-Once you have sorted through your hints (they’ll keep coming, even after you clear them all out in one sitting.
-The computer will pick up new hints as you add information or as new information becomes available on the site), you will want to start filling in holes.
+Once you have sorted through your hints (they’ll keep coming constantly, sometimes by the dozens, with a decreasing usefulness in information), you will want to start filling in holes.
 I was able to find some additional information by doing an advanced search.
 In the “search” tab on Ancestry, you can plug in as much information about a person as you have and search by a specific type of record, such as “birth, marriage, and death”.

 Ancestry, as well as other sites, also have the option of taking a DNA test to determine your countries of origin.
 This test can be pricey so it’s best to wait for a special deal on this too.
 Certain holidays and weekends will trigger a sale so if you’re registered on the site, you’ll eventually get notified of a deal on the DNA kits.